yeslogic/prince-docs/docs/paged.md

 ![A page with content in some of its page regions.](assets/samples/marginboxes-1.colour.png)

-Most content appears inside the *page area* of one or more pages.
+Most content appears inside the *page area* of one or more pages - in the above figure the *page area* is marked with a solid black border.
 Surrounding the page area is the margin area, which contains the *page-margin boxes*.
-Other special areas are overlaying the whole page or are placed at the bottom of the *page area*.
+Other special areas are overlaying the *page area*, or are placed at its left, or right side, or at its top, or bottom.
 Collectively, they are known as the *page regions*.

-This figure shows the positions of some page regions placed in the page margin, called the *page-margin boxes*.
-Some of them can be used for creating running page headers and footers.
+The figure above shows the position of some *page-margin boxes*, which can be used for creating running page headers and footers, as well as some common regions in the main *page area*.

-The [`@page`](css-at-rules.md#at-page) background is <span class="fig-marginboxes-lightgrey">grey</span> and the body's, i.e. the page area's background is <span class="fig-marginboxes-white">white</span>.
+The [`@page`](css-at-rules.md#at-page) background is lightgrey and the body's, i.e. the *page area*'s background is white.

 You can place content in a page-margin box with the [`content`](css-props.md#prop-content) property.
+The areas inside the page area, however, do not take generated content.

 For example, you can print the current page number at the bottom of each page (see [Generated Content](gen-content.md)):